batuhan-aydin/task-coordination/README.md

 2- Check the requirements.txt then install all dependencies to your virtualenv pip install *package-name*

-3- In the backend, write python app.py
+3- In the backend, to the console python app.py
- If it gives error, read the error.
-Must be about packages

 For frontend